-The German soldiers during World War II called them Nachthexen or night witches.
-The reason for this is the whooshing sound their wooden planes made when approaching.
-Germans felt it resembled the sound of a sweeping broom.
+German soldiers during World War II called them Nachthexen, or "night witches."
+Their planes made a whooshing noise, resembling a witch on a broomstick, or the sound of a sweeping broom.
 The sound of the planes was the only warning the Germans had before they came under attack.
-Their wooden planes were too small to be seen with infrared locators or on radar.
+Their wooden planes were too small to be seen with infrared locators or on the radar.
 They didn't use radios, so they couldn't be detected by radio location.
 These planes seemed like ghosts.
 The Russians had initially kept women from participating in combat.
 The pressure from the German invasion of Russia made the Russian leaders reconsider this policy.

 Creation of All Female Air Force Units

 Units consisting of all-female pilots was the idea of a woman named Marina Raskova.
 She was considered the Russian version of Amelia Earhart.
 Raskova was Russia's first female Air Force navigator.
 She also set many records for long-distance flights.
 She regularly got letters from women who wanted to be part of the World War II war effort.
 These women didn't want to be in support roles, they wanted to be fighting at the front.
 This inspired Raskova to approach Soviet dictator Joseph Staling about letting her create a fighting squadron made up of all females.
 Stalin gave his approval during October 1941 to create and deploy air force units consisting of only females.

 Training Female Squadron